 19 March 2013

 In a review published in the Proceedings of the Nutrition Society, researchers from University College Dublin looked at the regulatory basis for the authorisation of food additives and focused on the dietary exposure...

 05 March 2007

-Over 30 years ago, it was proposed that much of the hyperactivity involved with learning disabilities could be attributed to artificial food colours (AFCs) as well as certain fruits and vegetables containing salicylates and sugar.
+Over 30 years ago, it was proposed that hyperactivity tied with learning disabilities may be linked to artificial food colors as well as certain fruits and vegetables

 01 April 2005